haoboguo/AF2.Res.Flex/README.md

 ## Python code for un-pickle the data from AF2 models:

-plddt.py: get the PLDDT scores for the best AF2 model (highest mean PLDDT)
+plddt.py: get the PLDDT scores for the best AF2 model

-pae.py: get the PAE matrix for the best AF2 model (highest mean PLDDT)
+pae.py: get the PAE matrix for the best AF2 model

+The best model ("ranked_0") that has the highest mean pLDDT score will be pickled and the codes can be modified for unpicling other models.

 ## R codes (using the GNE protein as examples) include: